AbishekSriramulu/AFL_Trueskills/README.md

 # AFL_Trueskills

-predict and calculate teh skill score of players from the data available from 2012 to 2016 using bayesian skill rating.
+predict and calculate the skill score of players from the data available from 2012 to 2016 using bayesian skill rating.